MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 > [!div class="checklist"]
 >
-> - **Resilience**: Choose the appropriate deployment option of either pay-as-you-go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on your use case.
+> - **Resiliency**: Choose the appropriate deployment option of either pay-as-you-go or [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) based on your use case.
 Because reserved capacity increases resiliency, choose provisioned throughput for production solutions.
 The pay-as-you-go approach is ideal for dev/test environments.
 >
 > - **Redundancy**: Add the appropriate gateways in front of your Azure OpenAI deployments.
 The gateway must have the capability to withstand transient failures like throttling and also route to multiple Azure OpenAI instances.
 Consider routing to instances in different regions to build regional redundancy.
 >